-This hotel is a darling choice for travellers who love the fine things in life.
+This hotel in Sydney is a darling choice for travellers who love the finer things in life.
 The Darling is in a casino and boasts contemporary design and the latest in-room technology.

-Did you know that the Darling is the first five-star hotel to open in Sydney’s Central Business District since the 2000 Olympic games?
-It has undergone an over $870 million redevelopment, competing with other big hotel brands in providing luxury at all costs.
+But did you know that Darling is the first five-star hotel to open in Sydney’s Central Business District since the 2000 Olympic games?
+Overall, it has undergone an $870 million redevelopment which competes with other big hotel brands in providing luxury at all costs.

-The Darling is primely positioned near Sydney Harbor and has panoramic views of Sidney’s skyline, the Blue Mountains, and Harbor Bridge.
-It offers four different suite kinds, including Jewel, Adored, Stellar, and Penthouse and 114 elegantly furnished Darling rooms.
+Moreover, the Darling is primely positioned near Sydney Harbor and has panoramic views of Sidney’s skyline, the Blue Mountains, and Harbor Bridge.
+It also offers four different suite kinds which include Jewel, Adored, Stellar, and Penthouse, and 114 elegantly furnished Darling rooms.

-The Darling is home to a eucalyptus-scented pool, a spa, and the Sokyo Japanese restaurant.
+The Darling is also home to a eucalyptus-scented pool, a spa, and the Sokyo Japanese restaurant.

 Approx. AUD $210